-6.1 ADMISSION GUIDELINES FOR 2015
+6.1 ADMISSION GUIDELINES FOR 2016

-- 1) All admissions shall be based on inter se merit. - 2) Shortlisted candidates based on BFS or PCM or PMC, as the case may be, will be called for interviews (refer to Section 6.2 REQUIREMENTS FOR ADMISSION to see how BFS/PCM/PMC are to be calculated).
-The Interview shall be preceded by a short written Aptitude Test (of 30 minutes duration). - 3) The final selection will be based on composite merit, which comprises - a) Class 12 marks (85% weightage) - b) Aptitude Test (5% weightage) - c) Interview (10% weightage). - 4) Applicants belonging to Persons with Disability (PwD) Category will be exempted from the written Aptitude Test.
-Class 12 marks will have 85% weightage and the Interview will have 15 % weightage in determining the composite merit for such applicants. - 5) The merit differential between any category of reservation and the General Merit Category shall not exceed 15% in respect of the cut-off.
-However, the cap on merit differential may be relaxed by the Principal in respect of admissions falling in the following categories: - (a) Supernumerary admissions.
-That is, admissions under: - (i) The sports quota, or - (ii) Children of employees of St. Stephen's College (current, retired from service or those who died in service).
+- I. All admissions shall be based on inter-se merit. - 2.
+Shortlisted candidates based on BFS or PCM or PMC, as the case may be, will be called for interviews (refer to Section 6.2 REQUIREMENTS FOR ADMISSION to see how BFS/PCM/PMC are to be calculated).
+The interview will be preceded by a short written Aptitude Test of 30 minutes' duration. - 3.
+Admission is granted on the basis of composite merit to be determined as follows a) Class XII marks: 85 % b) Written Exam: 5 % c) Interview: 10 %

+- 4. Applicants belonging to Persons with Disability (PwD) category will be exempted from the written Aptitude Test.
+In such cases Class XII marks will have 85% weightage and the Interviews will have 15% weightage to determine the composite merit of such candidates. - 5.
+The merit differential between any category of reservation and General Merit Category shall not exceed 15% with respect to admissions.
+However, the cap on merit differential may be relaxed by the Principal for "supernumerary" admissions falling under the following categories:

-Note: The children of employees shall not, however, have the right to choose courses at will.
-The decision in respect of the courses to which they are to be admitted shall rest with the Principal.
-His decision in this regard shall be final. - (b) Those who opt for Urdu as their optional language in B.A Programme.
-Not more than 6 candidates shall, however, be admitted under this provision.
+i.Sports quota

+ii.Children of working/retired/deceased employees of St Stephen's College.
+However, they will not have the right to choose courses - the Principal shall, in consultation with the concerned Head of Department, decide the suitability of a candidate for a course.

-- (c) The Persons with Disability (PwD) category (mandatorily 3% across all categories). - 6) Subject to the provision as set out in clause 5) above, up to 50% of seats shall be set apart for Christian candidates.
-They shall be filled as follows: - (a) 17% of the seats that are set apart for the Christian candidates (or 8.5% of the total seats) shall be reserved for Christian ST applicants. - (b) 3% of the seats that are set apart for the Christian candidates (or 1.5% of the total seats) shall be reserved for Christian PwD applicants. - (c) Up to 40% of the seats that are set apart for the Christian candidates (or up to 20% of the total seats) shall be reserved for applicants from the Church of North India. - (d) Half the seats earmarked for the Church of North India (that is, 20% of the seats set apart for the Christian candidates or 10% of the total seats) shall be filled by applicants from the Delhi Diocese of the Church of North India that manages the College. - (e) The remaining 40% of the seats set apart for the Christian candidates (that is, 20% of the total seats) shall be filled with candidates from all other Christian denominations to be referred to as "Christian Others" (or COTH, for short). - 7) Certificate of baptism shall be mandatory for determining the Christian status of the applicant.
-No baptism undergone less than a year before the date of application shall, however, be admissible for this purpose. - 8) Candidates who have not undergone baptism for being members of churches that practice adult or believer's baptism may submit the baptism certificates of either of their parents and a certificate from the pastor concerned that the candidate is a practicing Christian.
-All Christian candidates shall be required to submit a letter of recommendation from the parish priest concerned. - 9) The remaining 50% of seats (that is, seats in the non-Christian category) shall be filled as follows: - (a) 17% of such seats are reserved for SC/ST (non-Christian) (8.5% of the total seats) - (b) 3% of such seats are reserved for the PwD candidates (1.5 % of the total seats) - (c) Remaining 80% of such seats are for the General Merit Category (40% of the total seats). - 10) Three percent of all seats shall be reserved horizontally across all categories for the PwD candidates.
-In case 3% seats in the Christian category cannot be filled by PwD candidates, the same shall be shifted to the General PwD category so as to ensure that the PwD candidates admitted do not fall below 3% of the total admissions.
+- iii.
+Those who opt for Urdu as their optional language in BA programme with a cap of 6 candidates. - iv.PWD category (mandatorily 3% across all categories) - 6.
+Subject to the provisions as set out in item 3, above, up to 50% of the seats shall be set apart exclusively for Christian Candidates and they shall be filled as follows: - a) 17% of the seats (or 8.5% of the total seats) for Christian applicants under ST - b) 3% (or 1.5 % of the total seats) for Christian Persons with Disabilities (PWD) students - c) Up to 40% (or up to 20% of the total seats) for the Church of North India.
+Out of this 50 % (i.e. 10 % of the total) shall be earmarked for applicants from the Delhi Diocese which manages the college. - d) The remaining 40% (i.e., 20% of the total seats) shall be filled with candidates from all other Christian denominations, to be referred to as "non CNI churches". - e) Certificate of Baptism should be valid from at least 2 years, prior to the last date of receipt of applications. - f) Applicants from CNI and CNI-D are required to also produce a certificate of Confirmation. - g) All Christian candidates will be required to submit a letter of recommendation from the Parish priest. - 7.
+The remaining seats in the non-Christian category will be filled as follows: - i.
+17% (8.5% of the total) for SC/ST - ii.
+3 % (1.5 % of the total) for the PWD. - iii.
+Remaining 80 % (40% of the total) for General Merit category